 - You have the right to printed breastfeeding information free of commercial material.

-- You have the right, unless specifically requested by you, and available at the facility, to be discharged from the facility without discharge packs containing infant formula, or formula coupons unless ordered by your baby’s health care provider.
+- You have the right, unless specially requested by you, and available at the facility, to be discharged from the facility without discharge packs containing infant formula, or formula coupons unless ordered by your baby’s health care provider.

-- You have the right to get information about breastfeeding resources in your community including information on availability of breastfeeding consultants, support groups and breast pumps.
+- You have the right to get information about breastfeeding resources in your community, including information on availability of breastfeeding consultants, support groups, and breast pumps.

 - You have the right to receive information about safely collecting and storing your breast milk.

 - You have the right to breastfeed your baby in any location, public or private, where you are otherwise authorized to be.
 Complaints can be directed to the New York State Division of Human Rights.